kieranjwhite/CPI-II/README.md

 Before reading the remainder of this document it is suggested that you first read the Lucene analysis package summary document at https://lucene.apache.org/core/4_10_1/core/org/apache/lucene/analysis/package-summary.html.
 Ensure you understand what the Lucene Analyzer, Tokenizer and TokenFilter classes do and the part they play in the overall Lucene library.

-Prior to running any of the commands listed below, set your working directory to the parent of the lib directory of your local git repository.
+Prior to running any of the commands listed below, set your working directory to the parent of the lib directory in your local git repository.
 This directory should also contain the bin directory, for all the compiled .class files.
 The use of the bash shell is assumed in any instructions below, but should not be required.

 (1) Developing the tools necessary to index and search Latin documents
 ======================================================================

-Primarily we've depended on Lucene for this sub-task but we also needed to identify a Latin stemmer.
+Primarily we depended on Lucene for this sub-task but we also needed to identify a Latin stemmer.
 Initially we experimented with the Schinke stemmer (Schinke, Greengrass, Robertson & Willet, 1996) (http://snowball.tartarus.org/otherapps/schinke/intro.html) but found that it generates two stemming tables: one for nouns and the other for verbs.
 Therefore to use it you need to apply part-of-speech tagging to terms.
 Consequently we investigated another stemmer: Stempel (Galambos, 2001, 2004) (http://getopt.org/stempel/).
 Stempel is distributed with Lucene but we needed to train a Latin stemming model for it and for that we needed a Latin treebank such as that of the Perseus project (Bamman and Crane, 2006) (http://nlp.perseus.tufts.edu/syntax/treebank/).

 In our code the stemmer (either Stempel, Schinke or no stemming) and can be specified during the creation of a StandardLatinAnalyzer (a subclass of Lucene's Analyzer class) object.
 For most indexing and searching we invoke the static StandardLatinAnalyzer.searchAnalyer() method to instantiate the StandardLatinAnalyzer.
 The searchAnalyzer() method itself calls a setStemmer() method passing in an argument to a Factory that generates a stemmer instance when required to do so.
 This Factory can return instances of either StempelRecorderFilter (for Stempel), SnowballRecorderFilter (for Schinke) or IdentityRecorderFilter (to disable stemming).
 As their names suggest these three classes not only stem terms but can also record stem groups if that is required.